Skip to content TEST: UB is testing its alert system. More information

 GAME-445 PRACTICAL GAME PROGRAMMING (3)

 Builds upon existing knowledge students have acquired to introduce production environment programming concepts and habits.
-Examines common programming techniques used in a business environment including program modeling, unit testing, and advanced programming patterns.
+Examines common programming techniques used in a business environment, which may include program modeling, unit testing, and/or advanced programming patterns.
 The course will take an application-based approach to understanding the fundamental problems of working in a complex programming environment which requires teamwork and integration of code across multiple levels.
 Laboratory fee required.
 Prerequisite: GAME 315

 Section Dates Days/Times Location Instructor